microsoft/WhatTheHack/000-HowToHack/WTH-Common-Prerequisites.md

 [Install Visual Studio Code](https://code.visualstudio.com/)

 VS Code runs on Windows, Mac, and Linux.
-Yes, Mac AND Linux!
-It's a quick install, NOT a 2 hour install like its namesake full-fledged IDE tool on Windows.
+It's a quick install, NOT a 2 hour install like its namesake full-fledged IDE on Windows.

 ### Visual Studio Code plugins for ARM Templates

 VS Code is lightweight because there is an ecosystem of plugins that help provide support for many different programming languages and file types.
 There are two plugins available which we recommend for creating and editing ARM templates in VS Code.
-We will be using these during the hackathon.

 [ARM Tools Plugin](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools)